vortexion256/axion/DEPLOYMENT.md

 - Vercel automatically detects Next.js API routes
 - Ensure routes are in `src/app/api/` directory
 - Check Vercel deployment logs for any build errors
+- **If you see "functions pattern" errors**: Remove any vercel.json files from the repository root

 ### AI Not Responding
 - Check that `geminiApiKey` is set in company settings